josephWoodland/Mixed-Origin-MS4/README.md

 Update

-- Update profile data - check
+- Update a profile - check
+- Update a partner - check
-- Update product data - check
+- Update a product - check
+- Update a wallet - check

 Delete